Gabinson200/blog/content/programming/products/Products.md

 In this article I want to explore the basic products used throughout different algebraic mathematics and their relationships.
 Additionally, I want to also take a computational approach and see how they may be leveraged for optimizations as modern GPUs and NPUs are built for maximizing MACs (matrix multiplications and additions).

-> The following article will introduce the geometric product first and then try to decompose it into the dot and wedge products, this is a little backwards as conceptually it is easier to build the geometric product up but I want the article to take a top-down style approach.
+> The following article will introduce the geometric product first and then try to decompose it into the dot and wedge products, this is a little backwards as conceptually it is easier to build the geometric product up but I want the article to take a top-down style approach to demonstrate how we can "pull out" the products we are familiar with from the geometric product.

 # THE (geometric) product